paradoxxxzero/four.js/README.md

 )
 // Create a material as usual
-const material = new MeshLambertMaterial() material.opacity = 0.1
+const material = new MeshLambertMaterial() material.transparent = true
-material.transparent = true
+material.opacity = 0.1
 material.blending = AdditiveBlending
 material.side = DoubleSide
 material.depthWrite = false
-material.color = 0xdd22ff
+material.color = new Color(0x00ff99)

-// And the make the HyperMesh which is actually a three.js Group of cell Mesh
+// And them make an HyperMesh which is actually a three.js Group of cell Mesh
 // If you want different materials per cells, just replace material with
 // a material array with the same length as the number of cells const hyperMesh = new HyperMesh(hyperGeometry, material)